Why a Beautiful Room Still Feels Off

 • no sense of return

-The result is a room that feels visually active, but emotionally ungrounded.
+The result is a room that feels visually active, but unresolved.

 When Visual Weight Is Misaligned

-Even when a space includes strong pieces, the balance of Quiet Visual Weight may be off.
+Even when a space includes strong pieces, the balance of Visual Weight may be off.

 If everything demands attention, nothing can settle.